 Moreover, some brokers caution that leaving a home unpriced limits the pool of buyers, as it cannot be listed on popular online real-estate websites, such as Zillow, Trulia, and Realtor.com, without a price.
 Sotheby’s International Realty senior marketing VP Bradley Nelson told the Times that not naming a price is “like being half pregnant” and can reflect owners’ ambivalence about whether they really want to sell.

 In fact, the answer to the question of whether to make the first offer is more nuanced than a clear yes or no. An in-depth analysis of your bargaining position and that of the other party is needed to determine the best course of action, given your situation.

 First, you need to assess your best alternative to a negotiated agreement, or BATNA; your target; and your reservation price—your point of indifference between accepting a deal and pursuing your BATNA.
 Next, you will need to estimate your counterpart’s BATNA, target, and reservation price.
 That analysis will help you identify the zone of possible agreement, or ZOPA— the range of options that both sides would find acceptable.

-When you believe you know more about the ZOPA than the other party, you generally should feel comfortable dropping an aggressive anchor, one near the top of the ZOPA.
+When you believe you know more about the ZOPA than the other party, you generally should feel comfortable using the anchoring effects of an aggressive offer, one near the top of the ZOPA.
 This is typically the case for sellers who know a great deal about what they’re selling—and likely more than the buyer does.
 The longtime owner of a house generally should feel comfortable advertising an ambitious list price, for example.